mahsn12/image-project/README.md

 - "No puzzles found": ensure `dataset_images/` is populated and folders contain `2x2`, `4x4`, or `8x8` in their names.
 Phase 2 will attempt to generate missing Phase 1 outputs automatically.
 - "Cannot read image": verify image paths and permissions under `dataset_images/`.
 - **GUI not launching**: Ensure tkinter is installed (built-in on Windows/Mac; on Linux run `sudo apt-get install python3-tk`).
+- **Puzzle solving varies**: Due to random seed initialization in beam search, results may differ slightly between runs.
+Re-running the solver on the same puzzle may yield different (but equally valid) solutions.

 ## Testing
 ```bash